Universal Rank Inference via Residual Subsampling with Application to Large Networks: Simulation studies

 We use the method discussed in Section \ref{sec: K-est} to estimate the number of communities $K$.
 Since the approaches in \cite{L16} are not applicable to the DCMM model, we only compare the performance of RIRS with \cite{L16} in SBM setting in the absence of selfloops.
 The proportions of correctly estimated $K$ are calculated over 200 replications and tabulated in Table \ref{tab:5} for SBM and in Table \ref{tab:6} for DCMM model.

-Table \ref{tab:5} shows that RIRS generally has comparable estimation accuracy with Lei's method under the SBM.
+Table \ref{tab:5} shows that RIRS is generally comparable to or is only slightly worse than Lei's method under the SBM when $\rho$ is large, and is significantly better than the latter for very small $\rho$.
 While for DCMM model (Table \ref{tab:6}), RIRS can also estimate the number of communities with high accuracy.
 In particular, the estimation accuracy gets closer and closer to the expected value of 95\% as $n$ increases, which is consistent with our theory.